-Events like the Lesbians Who Tech summit promote LGBT technology and science for general audiences.
+Events like the Lesbians Who Tech summit promotes LGBT technology and science for general audiences.
 It’s an event where technology and queer culture intersect, giving LGBT start-up employees and entrepreneurs the chance to network, brainstorm, and discuss ideas and innovations in related industries.
-Past presentation topics have included hackathons, feminism, and virtual reality — all from a queer perspective — and LGBTQ apps and queer history (or in some cases, both at once).
+Past presentation topics have included hackathons, feminism, and virtual reality — all from a queer perspective — and LGBT apps and queer history (or in some cases, both at once).

-To be LGBTQ is to be a part of a really diverse community.
+To be LGBT is to be a part of a really diverse community.
 Luckily for us, there are so many different LGBT events for so many different niches and interests, it’s easy to find a cool festival or event abroad or at home.